ligary3/ADWSIZ/README.md

 ## Functional Description
 The software involves various programs, languages, and platforms, and is described according to the sequence of functional modules.
 The functional design follows the three-layer analytical framework proposed in the paper: static scale delineation, process scale optimization, and directional shape correction.
 It also includes LCZ classification and data preprocessing functions.
 The following sections correspond to five main components:
-1. LCZ Classification Implementation and Code
+1. LCZ Classification Implementation and Code.
+File:[LCZ classfication.js](code/LCZ classfication.js)
-2. Influence Zone Raster Clipping and Landscape Pattern Index Calculation
+2. Influence Zone Raster Clipping and Landscape Pattern Index Calculation.
+File:[code/clip zone.py](code/clip zone.py)
-3. Semivariogram Analysis Implementation and Code
+3. Semivariogram Analysis Implementation and Code.
+File:[code/semivariogram.py](code/semivariogram.py)
-4. GWRR Model Implementation and Code
+4. GWRR Model Implementation and Code.
+File:[code/GWRR.py](code/GWRR.py)
-5. ADWSIZ Implementation and Code
+5. ADWSIZ Implementation and Code.
+File:[code/ADWSIZ.py](code/ADWSIZ.py)

 All source code is provided at the end of the document.